-This somehow leads to a straightforward however, critical query; which are the most frequently used browsers used by the visitors.
-According to statistics, the most frequently used web browsers are Internet Explorer, Safari, Firefox, and now the graph for Google Chrome is picking up gradually.
-Nevertheless, the figures vary from website to website, and particularly depend upon the niche as well.
+This somehow leads to a straightforward, however critical query, which are the most frequently used browsers used by visitors.
+According to statistics, the most frequently used web browsers are Internet Explorer, Safari, and Firefox, and now the graph for Google Chrome is picking up gradually.
+Nevertheless, the figures vary from website to website and are particularly dependent upon the niche as well.

-Google Analytics can be used to get a better idea about the demographics form your website’s metrics.
+Google Analytics can be used to get a better idea about the demographics from your website’s metrics.

 Once you have figured out the most commonly used web browsers, you need to make sure that your website is displaying the contents properly while being compatible with all of them.

-However, you cannot install all the commonly used browsers on your system but you can always make use of such web tools and services that are useful in determining how your website looks like with multiple browsers.
+However, you cannot install all the commonly used browsers on your system, but you can always make use of such web tools and services that are useful in determining how your website looks with multiple browsers.

-it is one of the most popular and freely available cross-platform for checking and testing the compatibility of browsers particularly for the web designers.
-You can have screenshots of your web design and how it will look like with different browsers.
-This service has a database of most commonly used browsers therefore, you can easily check for any of them along with Operating system platforms too.
+It is one of the most popular and freely available cross-platform for checking and testing the compatibility of browsers, particularly for web designers.
+You can have screenshots of your web design and how it will look with different browsers.
+This service has a database of the most commonly used browsers therefore, you can easily check for any of them along with Operating system platforms too.

 Visit BrowserShots: http://browsershots.org/